Entanglement entropy of a simple quantum system

-All calculations performed in this Section can be repeated focusing on the exterior region $B$ represented in Fig. \ref{regions}.
-By tracing out the interior variables $x$, as in Eq. (\ref{matrix2}), the density matrix $\rho_{_B}(y,\, y')$ turns out to be
+All calculations performed in this Section can be repeated by focusing on the exterior region $B$ represented in Fig. \ref{regions}.
+If we trace out the interior variables $x$, as in Eq. (\ref{matrix2}), the density matrix $\rho_{_B}(y,\, y')$ turns out to be

-where we have substituted the expression (\ref{wave}) of the wave function $\psi$ and have applied the usual assumption $\lambda\gg 1$.
+where we substituted the expression (\ref{wave}) of the wave function $\psi$ and applied the usual assumption $\lambda\gg 1$.